zhaori96/krot/README.md

 go get -u github.com/zhaori96/kr
 ```

-## Usage
+# Usage

-Here's a basic example of how to use the KR package:
+Here's a comprehensive guide on how to effectively use the KR package in various scenarios:

+## Basic Usage
+A simple way to integrate KR into your application is by creating a rotator instance, starting it, and then fetching a key.
+Below is a basic example:

 ```go
 package main